frosas/dotfiles/home/.atom/packages/atom-ternjs/README.md

 # atom-ternjs

 > JavaScript code intelligence for atom with [Tern](https://github.com/ternjs/tern).
-Adds support for ES5, ES6 (JavaScript 2015), Node.js, jQuery, Angular and more.
+Adds support for ES5, ES6, ES7, Node.js, jQuery, Angular and more.
 Extendable via plugins.
 Uses suggestion provider by [autocomplete-plus](https://github.com/atom/autocomplete-plus).

 ## Installation

 Configure your project
+* Open any JavaScript file from within you project
 * Navigate to Packages -> Atom Ternjs -> Configure project
 * The config view appears.
 * Hit "Save & Restart Server" to create/update the .tern-project file

-**Configure project doesn't support the plugins-section (yet).
-Please add plugins manually by editing the .tern-project file as shown below.**

 **In order to use third party plugins read the [Third party plugins](#third-party-plugins) section!**